Accommodation and Facilities

 Where are the public showers located?

 There are public showers located inside the Gymnasium Bathroom, in the Red Sauna House, outside the Pavilion and at Malmen; semi-private showers are located down by the Marina (the key is hanging inside our general accommodation in the same building).
-The water quality in Herräng is good, and from time to time warm.
+The water quality in Herräng is good, and most of the time warm.
 Please always be careful to not use unnecessary amounts of water when showering – the general system in Herräng is not built to supply water for two or three times as many people than usual, and an over-consumption can easily create major problems with both distribution and cleaning.

 What is the procedure around electricity in the camping areas?

 This alternative is only for caravans, vans et cetera, not for tents.
-The procedure follows the following order: get your vehicle approved, visit the Reception and pay the fee (SEK 200 per caravan and week plus SEK 100 per day for electricity) and finally, bring your vehicle to the designated area(s) and arrange the practical connection in cooperation with our camping representative.
+The procedure follows the following order: get your vehicle approved, visit the Reception and pay the fee (SEK 200 per person and week plus SEK 100 per caravan and day for electricity) and finally, bring your vehicle to the designated area(s) and arrange the practical connection in cooperation with our camping representative.
 Please note that you need to bring your own classified outside extension cable.
-If you arrive on a Saturday, please wait to visit the Reception until Sunday since they are extremely busy with other things on Saturdays.
+If you arrive on a Saturday, please wait to visit the Reception (for payments) until Sunday since they are extremely busy with other things on Saturdays.

 Is it possible to lock up private belongings at the camp?